World Vision's Health & Nutrition Community of Practice is a group of people who share a common interest - Healthy Children For A Healthy World!

 The World Vision CoP began in 2008 and has over 2500 members from across the globe.

-Join our community of Practice to hear about World Visions latest publications, representation in global events and paarticiapte in our webinars
+Join our Community of Practice to hear about World Vision's latest publications, representation in global events and participate in our webinars.

 Health CoP Webinar library: